sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 ## Can I have a multilanguage marketplace?

-Having several microcopy files enables using a single application for multiple languages.
+Having several language-specific microcopy files enables using a single application for multiple languages.
 However, editing microcopy in Console only supports one language at a time, so you will need to modify any other languages using bundled microcopy files within your client application.

 Having multiple languages in a single marketplace may, however, cause a problem in terms of user-generated content.
 Even though listings and